1-Lipschitz Neural Networks are more expressive with N-Activations: Experimental setup

 \subsection{Fitting the \nfun{}}

 We first designed a toy experiment to show that not only is it theoretically impossible to exactly express the \nfun, but also approximating the \nfun{} well with \mm-networks seems impossible, even when the inputs are bounded.
 To show this, we train networks to fit the \nfun{} on the interval $[-3, 3]$.
 As a training set, we sample 1000 points uniformly from [-3, 3], and obtain the targets by applying the \nfun.
 We try to fit this data using networks with different activation functions.
 Each network consists of 3 dense layers with activation functions in between.
-For \abs, \maxmin and \nact, we use \AOL to constrain the layers to be \ols.
-We also report an additional baseline of a ReLU network with standard unconstrained linear layers.
+We use \AOL to constrain the linear layers to be \ols.
 The layers are of width 40.
 We optimize each network using Nesterov SGD with learning rate 0.01 and momentum of 0.9, with a batch size of 100 for 1000 epochs.
 We fit each of the networks to our training set using mean squared error, and also report the mean squared error on the training set for the different models.